-To enable GPS, be sure location is enabled under the Location setting.
+To enable GPS, be sure that location is enabled under the Location setting.

-Select the Search icon in the taskbar, type location in the search box, select Location privacy settings, and then select a setting.
+- 1. Select the Search icon in the taskbar, type location in the search box. - Select Location privacy settings, and then make sure that location services are enabled.